 To begin your compensation claim for being run over by a vehicle, call Legal Helpline today on 0161 696 9685 to speak to an advisor.
 Alternatively, use our online claims form to reach us.
 If we can see that you are owed compensation, a solicitor will start working on your claim as soon as possible.

-For more advice on pedestrian and car accident claims, or to read advice on other types of personal injury claims, you can check out other guides on our website such as the ones below.
+For more advice on pedestrian accident claims, or to read advice on other types of personal injury claims, you can check out other guides on our website such as the ones below.

 - Hit And Run Compensation Claims – Check how much compensation could be claimed following a hit and run incident.